Gan-Tu/Rasterizer/README.md

 ## Using the GUI

-You can run the executable with the command
+You can run the executable with the command:

+_Note: You have to run the executable insdie the `build` folder, which will be explained in the next section_

 ```
 ./draw ../svg/my_examples/myrobot.svg